A picture is worth a thousand words.

 Old Bushmills Distillery

-Experience the unique whiskey making tradition at Ireland’s oldest working distillery, granted a royal licence to distil in 1608.
+Just 4 miles from Valley View Country House Accommodation, the Old Bushmills Distillery offers a fascinating insight into Ireland’s oldest working distillery, granted a royal licence to distil in 1608.

 Ballintoy Harbour